 It's easy to believe that we can't change our work or productivity habits.

-We rationalize and justify our poor task management behaviors.
 However, implementing GTD in your work (and oftentimes, in your life) can be transformative in increasing productivity and efficiency.
 My implementation process addresses common workplace pitfalls like being distracted by communication tools and emails, and telling yourself you'll GTD once your urgent work is complete (spoiler alert: it never is).
 I'll teach you how to get started with GTD, how to hold yourself accountable to your practice, and how to mitigate the things that cause us to slip back into old patterns.
-Learn more about my offerings here.
+Learn more about my consulting work here.

 We're convinced that meetings are a key part to doing our work.
 When we dig into why, we find that we're in meetings because they have been recurring for months, sometimes years.
 Or we've grown dependent on them to hold us accountable for generating updates and getting projects done.
 We show up late and we invite the same people over and over to meetings.
 We wonder why we're there, but we don't believe we can change the situation.